ultrasaw/lambda_alerting/README.md

 ## Assumptions and Limitations
 Lambda et al.:
-- Lambda functions are stored locally.
+- Lambda function builds are stored locally (as opposed to S3).
 - No tests are implemented for the Lambda code.
 - SNS subscriptions / Failed SQS queue out of scope.